Ruth Woodall wins Parsons Award

-Ruth Woodall is the recipient of the 2021 Charles Lathrop Parsons Award by the ACS Board of Directors.
-The award recognizes outstanding public service by a member of the society.
+Ruth Woodall is the recipient of the 2021 Charles Lathrop Parsons Award awarded by the ACS Board of Directors.
+The award recognizes outstanding public service by an ACS member.

 “Ruth has devoted her life to service to science and to improving lives through science,” says E. Ann Nalley, a professor of chemistry at Cameron University, who has worked closely with Woodall over the years.
 “I can think of no one who is better qualified for this award.”

-Woodall says it’s an honor to receive the award, but notes that she has never been one to seek recognition for her work.
+Woodall says it’s an honor to receive the award but that she has never been one to seek recognition for her work.
 “I do it because I love what I do,” she says.

-Her contributions to public service include serving on the ACS Committee on Public Relations and Communications, the Committee on Community Outreach, and the Women Chemists Committee.
-She has served as chair of National Chemistry Week since 1994 and as a Chemists Celebrate Earth Week coordinator for more than 10 years.
-She has been a volunteer on public outreach for ACS for 26 years.
-And she has been an ACS tour speaker, speaking about education and public relations.
+Her contributions to public service include serving on the ACS Committee on Public Relations and Communications, the Committee on Community Activities, and the Women Chemists Committee.
+She has been chair of National Chemistry Week since 1994 and a coordinator of Chemists Celebrate Earth Week for over 10 years.
+She has been a volunteer on public outreach for ACS for 26 years and has been a society tour speaker, discussing education and public relations.

 In addition, Woodall has been an active member of the ACS Nashville Section since the early 1990s.
-As chair of her local section Government Action Committee, she helps ACS members set up meetings with their state representatives.
+As chair of her local section’s Government Affairs Committee, she helps ACS members set up meetings with their state representatives.

-Woodall earned a BS in chemistry from Union University and received a Masters in Science from Memphis State University.
+Woodall earned a BS in chemistry from Union University and an MS in chemistry and education from Memphis State University.

 Woodall says she has gotten more from her involvement with ACS than she has given.
 “I encourage every member to get involved,” she says.
 “If you’re not active in some way, either in your local section or in the American Chemical Society, you’re not getting the full benefit of your membership.”